-We're talking about the kind of broke where they can't pay the, purchase new eye glasses or afford a plane ticket to visit their grandchildren.
-Their financial misfortune is threatening their homes, livelihood and freedom -- not to mention yours.
+We're talking about the kind of broke where they can't pay the mortgage, purchase new eye glasses or afford a plane ticket to visit their grandchildren.
+Their financial misfortune is threatening their homes, livelihood and freedom -- as well as your own.

+What you need to realize is that your parents' insolvency affects you in ways you never imagined.
 So what's the answer?
-Here are nine things to consider before you reach for your checkbook or invite Mom to live in your spare bedroom.
+Here are nine steps to take before you reach for your checkbook or invite Mom to live in your spare bedroom.

 - How can the money be accessed?
 Is it monthly through Social Security, the sale of a home or regular IRA distributions?

 - What are the penalties?
-How have the home and IRA values depreciated?
+How have the home and IRA market values depreciated?

 If an elderly or widowed parent is incapable of tending to their bills, it might be time to step in and take over.
 Senior citizens are often prey for scammers both on and offline.

-The Investing Answer: Don't delay having "the talk" with your parents while they still are in good health.
+Don't delay having 'the talk' with your parents while they still are in good health.
 Be sure you don't compromise your own long-term savings goals when agreeing to help support your parents.